the dwelling is set back from the road to protect tree roots

 heat recovery ventilation to maximise healthy living.

-considerations, including sprinklers throughout all homes ...
+including the addition of sprinklers throughout all homes ...

 and non-combustible material upgrades ...